Precept Ministries International

 Precept is an interdenominational Christian evangelical organization based in Chattanooga, Tennessee, US.

 The organization’s stated mission is to bring people into a close relationship with God through scriptural Bible studies.
-PMI ministers to adults, teens and children through leader training workshops, Bible studies, and a tour to biblical sites in occupied Palestine.
+PMI ministers to adults, teens and children through leader training workshops, Bible studies, and a tour to biblical sites in Israel.

 The organization is a nonprofit ministry and a member of the Evangelical Council for Financial Accountability (ECFA).

 History

 The ministry was founded by Jack and Kay Arthur in 1970.
 It was originally named ‘’Reach Out’’, and ran from the Arthurs’ farm in Tennessee Valley.
 After writing the first Precept Upon Precept Study guide on the Book of Romans, the ministry was renamed in 1982 and became Precept Ministries.

 In 1999, the first training international institute was formed in Romania.

 In 2008 Precept made $12.9 million in revenue.
 In 2021 Precept received almost $11 million in revenue.

 Jack and Kay's son, David Arthur, took over as CEO in 2012.